 The NRL Hunter match is as much training as it is a game.
-It will truly challenge your hunting skills and your shooting skills.
+It, like all rifle competitions, will truly challenge your hunting skills and your shooting skills.
 Chances are if you go try it you won’t place very high in the competition since there will be the regular competitors who shoot all year long.

 But, the biggest value is just that.
 You get the chance to be put in situations that force you to learn and you get to talk with some of the best distance shooters in the nation.
 Plus, if that’s not enough for you, the prize table drawing is random so you could win a really nice prize!
 So, think about it and if you desire to be a better hunter, give the NRL Hunter series a look.